The smell of dill takes me straight to my happy place: Mediterranean-style meals, warm spring days, and soft feathery plants.

 ‘Hera’ is considered a bunching dill, producing lots of fragrant foliage.
 It is slower to bolt than many varieties.

-This cultivar is also on the smaller side, reaching 18-24 inches in height with a spread of 8-12 inches.
+This cultivar is also on the smaller side, reaching 18 to 24 inches in height with a spread of eight to 12 inches.

 Organic ‘Hera’ seeds are available for purchase in packs of 400 seeds from Burpee.